kharchenkolab/conos/vignettes/walkthrough.md

 cord blood (CB) by generating a joint graph with the cells from all the samples.
-We will use the graph to propagate labels from a single labelled sample to other samples and finally perform differential expression between BM and CM samples.
+We will use the graph to propagate labels from a single labelled sample to other samples and finally perform differential expression between BM and CB samples.

 First, let’s load Conos library to start with: